robwco/workshop-marketing/index.md

 - "Am I going to fall into a dry spell again?"
 - "What if I run out of money before I find my next client?"

 It doesn't make any sense.
-Why should it be so hard to find a client when there's thousands of companies out there you can help?
+Why should it be so hard to find client work when there's thousands of companies out there you can help?

 After all, with such a vast pool of potential clients and your level of expertise, shouldn't you have new work whenever you want?